Generate null ecological niche models (ENMs) and compare null with empirical performance metrics

 - userStats.signs

-named list: user-defined evaluation statistics attributed with either 1 or -1 to designate whether the expected difference between empirical and null models is positive or negative; this is used to calculate the p-value of the z-score
+named list: user-defined evaluation statistics attributed with either 1 or -1 to designate whether the expected difference between empirical and null models is positive or negative; this is used to calculate the p-value of the z-score.
+For example, for AUC, the difference should be positive (the empirical model should have a higher score), whereas for omission rate it should be negative (the empirical model should have a lower score).

 - removeMxTemp